ktonon/two-medium-model/README.md

 water may form within a wide range of planetary contexts, and liquid oceans may persist even where starlight cannot reach.

-This expanded view does not guarantee life elsewhere---it simply makes the question more open.
+This expanded view does not guarantee life elsewhere—it simply makes the question more open.
 It nudges the expectation away from rarity and toward a universe where planets and moons, by virtue of their internal physics, cultivate water as a fundamental outcome of their growth.
 In that sense, the Two-Medium Model reframes one of the oldest questions in astronomy.
-The significance of water is not that it is rare, but that it is a natural signature of a mature planet---a world that has crossed the threshold where LCM compression, matter creation, and basic chemistry collaborate.
+The significance of water is not that it is rare, but that it is a natural signature of a mature planet—a world that has crossed the threshold where LCM compression, matter creation, and basic chemistry collaborate.

 If this picture is even partly correct, then the Solar System is not an anomaly.
 It is a template.
-And worlds like ours---wet, layered, internally dynamic---may be far more common than our current models allow.
+And worlds like ours—wet, layered, internally dynamic—may be far more common than our current models allow.

 ## Related Works

 Many of the ideas related to Earth expansion discussed here are not original to this work.
-What is significant in the context of 2MM is that the model provides a physical mechanism---developed independently of the expanding-Earth framework---that naturally leads to predictions about which bodies in the Solar System should experience long-term growth through internal hydrogen production.
+What is significant in the context of 2MM is that the model provides a physical mechanism—developed independently of the expanding-Earth framework—that naturally leads to predictions about which bodies in the Solar System should experience long-term growth through internal hydrogen production.
 Readers interested in the broader geological and historical arguments for planetary expansion may wish to